During your first year as a real estate agent, there’s one cliche you will hear over and over again: “Those who list, last.”

 Listing Presentation Software

-Touch CMA offers fully customizable listing presentations and CMAs that can be viewed on a tablet, or as a web link for your clients.
-You can even add video and matterport tours.
+Cloud CMA offers fully customizable listing presentations and CMAs that can be viewed on a tablet, or PDF to present to your homeowner.

 Realtor’s Listing Presentation Tool offers a slick, editable listing presentation with slides that feature NAR statistics.